-Engage in district provided as well as out of district professional development around independent study and online learning.
-The goal is to continue to improve our practice to increase student success in AG coursework.
+Engage in district provided as well as out of district professional development around charter schools, instruction, dual enrollment, and the middle college high school model.
+The goal is to continue to improve our practice to increase student success in both high school and college courses.

 Students will be provided with updated technology to ensure access when off site.

+Provide credit recovery opportunities for students that struggled during the pandemic.

 Continue to improve our student recognition system by providing awards and rewards to students to reinforce positive behavior and academic performance.
-The recently implemented Academic Awards ceremony has been much appreciated by students and parents.

 We plan to be more intentional with the intervention of struggling students.

-Continue to seek CTE opportunities for students.
+Continue to provide salary for CTE instructor.

-Goal 3
+Provide students with embedded college tutors to support learning loss in math.

-Provide supplemental software for EL students to get language practice in addition to daily ELD instruction.
-Provide additional tutoring/intervention time with a certificated teacher in addition to the normal school day.
+Purchase supplemental software to support our EL students with additional language practice in addition to daily ELD instruction.
+Provide extended learning time with a credentialed teacher in addition to the regular school day.

-Continue to provide a school counselor to support students with understanding the requirements of CSU/UC admission and transcript evaluation to improve AG completion rate.
-Continue to provide students with opportunities to visit college campus to motivate students to meet admission requirements.
+Continue to fund a school counselor to support students with understanding the requirements of CSU/UC admission and transcript evaluation to improve AG completion rate.

+Provide all students with opportunities to visit college campus to motivate students to meet admission requirements.

 Increase co-curricular opportunities for students to improve their connection with others and school.

-Continue to improve our student recognition system, recognizing students for academic success and highlighting their accomplishments for other students to see (PBIS) Increase student access to socio-emotional supports on site.
+Continue to improve our student recognition system, recognizing students for academic success and highlighting their accomplishments for other students to see (PBIS).
+This includes the use of incentives for attendance improvement and recognition.
+Fund a full time social worker to serve the students experiencing mental health challenges.